scottlet/gulp-handlebars-livereload/README.md

 * Serve to your local network - ```ifconfig``` (or ```ipconfig``` on PC) will tell you your IP address, ```http://<ip address>:9000``` will work on most networks.
 * Static resources precompressed with both brotli and gzip to serve using nginx or apache - [How To Enable GZIP & Brotli Compression for Nginx on Linux](https://computingforgeeks.com/how-to-enable-gzip-brotli-compression-for-nginx-on-linux/) or [Precompress a static website with Brotli and Gzip](https://damien.pobel.fr/post/precompress-brotli-gzip-static-site/) for apache
 * Breakpoints shared between CSS and JS
+* Static resource path versioned and that version number shared between build and Javascript (so you can serve static resources from a CDN and not care about expiry date).